Human trafficking in Morocco

-Morocco is a source, destination, and transit country for men, women, and children who are subjected to trafficking in persons, specifically forced labor and forced prostitution.
-Children are trafficked within the country from rural areas to urban centers to work as maids or laborers, or for commercial sexual exploitation.
-Moroccan men, women, and children are exploited for forced labor and prostitution in European and Middle Eastern countries.
-Young Moroccan girls from rural areas are recruited to work as child maids in cities, but often experience non-payment of wages, threats, and physical or sexual abuse, and sometimes face restrictions on movement.
+In 2009 Morocco was a source, destination, and transit country for men, women, and children who are subjected to trafficking in persons, specifically forced labor and forced prostitution.
+Children were trafficked within the country from rural areas to urban centers to work as maids or laborers, or for commercial sexual exploitation.
+Moroccan men, women, and children were exploited for forced labor and prostitution in Middle Eastern countries.
+Young Moroccan girls from rural areas were recruited to work as child maids in cities, but often experienced non-payment of wages, threats, and physical or sexual abuse, and sometimes faced restrictions on movement.
 These practices indicate that these girls are subjected to involuntary servitude.
-Moroccan boys experience forced labor as apprentices in the artisan and construction industries and in mechanic shops.
-A few Moroccan men and boys are lured to Europe by fraudulent job offers, and are subsequently forced to sell drugs.
-In addition, men and women from sub-Saharan Africa, South Asia, and the Philippines enter Morocco voluntarily but illegally with the assistance of smugglers; once in Morocco, some of the women are coerced into prostitution or, less frequently, forced into domestic service.
-Nigerian gangs, who engage in a variety of criminal activities like human smuggling and drug trafficking, compete to control the trafficking of sub-Saharan Africans in Morocco.
+Moroccan boys experienced forced labor as apprentices in the artisan and construction industries and in mechanic shops.
+A few Moroccan men and boys were lured to Europe by fraudulent job offers, and are subsequently forced to sell drugs.
+In addition, men and women from sub-Saharan Africa, South Asia, and the Philippines entered Morocco voluntarily but illegally with the assistance of smugglers; once in Morocco, some of the women were coerced into prostitution or, less frequently, forced into domestic service.
+Nigerian gangs, who engaged in a variety of criminal activities like human smuggling and drug trafficking, competed to control the trafficking of sub-Saharan Africans in Morocco.

-The Government of Morocco does not comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+In 2009 the Government of Morocco did not comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
 The government convicted one person who subjected a 13-year-old child domestic worker to forced labor, though it continued to lack overall progress in the following areas: convicting and punishing trafficking offenders with punishments commensurate with the heinous nature of the offense; proactively identifying trafficking victims among vulnerable groups; and ensuring that foreign trafficking victims are not subject to arrest and deportation.
 The government also continues to conflate migrant smuggling and human trafficking.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and 2023.

-Prosecution
+The country ratified the 2000 UN TIP Protocol in April 2011.

+In 2023, the Organised Crime Index gave Morocco a score of 5.5 out of 10 for human trafficking.